charellegw/charellegw/README.md

 # Hi, i'm Charelle! 👋

 ## About me
-• Computer Science Undergraduate at BINUS University
+• Computer Science Undergraduate Student at BINUS University
 • I'm currently learning Javascript
 • How to reach me: <a href = "youtube.com">LinkedIn</a>